-Please note: you must reside in Florida to obtain telehealth services, per professional licensing guidelines.
+Please note: you must be physically located in Florida to obtain telehealth services, per professional licensing guidelines.

 - If you have questions about your physical health, you can also check out our Self-Help resources.
 You can find many answers to your questions about health without having to come into the office.

-We highly recommend you follow CDC guidelines and stay at home until the risk of coronavirus has decreased.
+We highly recommend you follow CDC guidelines.
 If you feel any symptoms coming on, please go to cdc.gov for information on what to do next.
-If you think you may need to be tested please contact our office.
+For more information on testing, please click here.

 The university strongly encourages everyone to be vaccinated and boosed.
 We offer the Pfizer COVID-19 vaccine.
 Vaccine and booster appointments can be made online.
 We will not be offering vaccine clinics.
 Vaccines/boosters will be available to students, faculty, and staff.
 We encourage appointments but will make every attempt to accommodate walk-ins in a timely manner.
 For other vaccination clinic information at USF, please click here.